Alejogb1/job-board/blog-data/how-to-fix-cross-domain-problem-with-cas-65.md

 id: "how-to-fix-cross-domain-problem-with-cas-65"
 ---

-alright, so you're hitting a cross-domain issue with cas 6.5. been there, done that, got the t-shirt – and probably a few gray hairs too. it’s a classic headache when you're dealing with different origins, especially with the added layer of a system like cas. let me walk you through how i’ve tackled this beast in the past.
+, so you're hitting a cross-domain issue with cas 6.5. been there, done that, got the t-shirt – and probably a few gray hairs too. it’s a classic headache when you're dealing with different origins, especially with the added layer of a system like cas. let me walk you through how i’ve tackled this beast in the past.

 the core problem, as i'm sure you're aware, is that browsers enforce something called the same-origin policy. basically, if your web application running on, say, `app.example.com` tries to make a request to `cas.example.net`, the browser will usually block it unless certain conditions are met. cas is usually deployed on a different domain than the apps using it so it's a common scenario. this is designed as a security measure to prevent malicious scripts from accessing sensitive data from other websites. but when you're trying to build a legitimate application, this can be a real pain.

 i recall a project a few years back – a single page application built with vue.js needing to authenticate against a cas server. i remember pulling my hair out for hours trying to debug why the authentication wasn’t working, only to realize that cors was the main culprit. the logs were a mess. i didn't even know what cors stood for, i spent one day researching. it was that frustrating.

 in cas 6.5, there are a few common ways to address this. the typical strategy revolves around configuring cas to support cross-origin resource sharing (cors). this allows your browser to understand it can trust requests from a different origin. cas does this with filter that runs on every request, that why the cors filter configurations are the right way to go.